bryceallison/node-xml-zarf/README.md

 [SAX]: https://github.com/isaacs/sax-js/

-I don't plan to publish this to NPM because there must be a thousand packages that do this and mine isn't particularly clever.
+I published this to NPM even though there must be a thousand packages that do this and mine isn't particularly clever.
 It does what I want and I might use it again someday.

 ## Usage